bootdotdev/blog/content/jobs/breaking-into-tech-hard-mode.md

 - Removed testing/qa roles
 - Removed customer support/sales roles
 - Removed product/project management roles
-- If a programming langauge is in the title, best-guess the role type
+- If a programming language is in the title, best-guess the role type

 With the data and my classification rules in mind, here are a few things worth noting:

 - I suspect **backend openings are under-classified and fullstack openings are over-classified**.
 I classified "Lead Software Engineer" and "Software Engineer II" as "fullstack" due to the generic nature of the titles, but I suspect there are more pure-backend devs with those titles than pure-frontend devs.
 - I suspect **data analysis is under-classified**.
 I ignored roles that _use_ data analysis but require additional training.
 Roles like "financial analyst" and "marketing analyst" were removed, so I might be under-counting there.
-- We still have no idea what an "AI Engineer" is, but at least in this dataset it's _mostly_ synonymous with "ML engineer", which I should usually involve training or fine-tuning models (which is why I think the "machine learning course" search keyword was a good choice).
+- We still have no idea what an "AI Engineer" is, but at least in this dataset it's _mostly_ synonymous with "ML engineer", which should usually involve training or fine-tuning models (which is why I think the "machine learning course" search keyword was a good choice).

 ## Bonus: How many people are already working in each role?